-• In the Treeview right-click on the Concrete short term attribute and select Edit Attribute from the context menu.

-- Edit the name of the attribute to be Concrete long term.
-This ensures that the short term attribute will not be overwritten. - Change the Young's modulus value to be 12e6 and press OK.
+- In the A Treeview right-click on the Concrete short term attribute and select Edit Attribute from the context menu. - Edit the name of the attribute to be Concrete long term.
+This ensures that the short term attribute will not be overwritten. - Change the Young's modulus value to be 12.3333e6 (one third of the value already present) and press OK.